 percent choose rehab

 Approximately 14.8 percent of those who entered rehabilitation programs for marijuana did so of their own accord.

 Treating a Marijuana Addiction

 Some people who have been using marijuana frequently over a long period of time struggle to stop using on their own.
 Just like any other addiction, asking for help is the most effective way to quit.
 Treatment options include inpatient rehab, outpatient rehab, support groups, and therapy.
-All individuals seeking or considering treatment should meet with a substance abuse professional for an evaluation to determine the level of care that best meets their medical and psychological needs.
 Get in touch with a treatment provider to learn more.